 The article also mentioned that there are a number of online services that will assist people in purchasing a car, but surprisingly stated that although these services make the car buying process easier, a person is likely to pay more for the car than they would if they did their own negotiating.

 2. If you intend to purchase a new car and have a choice between purchasing the newest model or the prior year’s model, keep in mind that you may pay a lower price on the prior year’s model, but that car’s resale value will reflect an extra year of depreciation that could be costly if you decide to sell that car within the following few years.
 However, the longer you plan to own a car, the less significant the depreciation factor will be.

 Furthermore, a Wall Street Journal article (10-12-03) stated that during some periods when buying incentives are given by car makers on new cars, the depreciation rates increase on most domestic cars.
 The reason, according to the article, is that the attractive deals on the new cars cause a glut of used vehicles on the market, thereby pushing down the values of used cars.
-As a result, the value of some domestic used cars plummets as much as 45% in just the first year.
-Several brands of used foreign cars, however, generally hold their value much better than most domestic cars.
+As a result, the values of some domestic used cars plummet as much as 45% in just the first year.
+However, several brands of used foreign cars generally hold their value much better than most domestic cars.

-- Before you visit any auto dealers, go to a web site such as TrueCar.com to get a free report as to the amounts dealers receive for holdbacks and incentives, an estimate of the actual dealer cost, and the average price that buyers are paying.
+- Before you visit any auto dealers, go to a web site to get a free report as to the amount dealers receive for holdbacks and incentives, an estimate of the actual dealer cost, and the average price that buyers are paying

 - Examine the factory invoice to make certain that the total price you have been quoted by the dealer is correct.

 - The amount above the factory invoice price should be without regard to special features, so you will not need to negotiate separately for each car of the same model that you are considering, and you will know the cost of the special features.